xiaochenzhang166/Knoop-Knockoff-Enhancement-with-Overparametrization-for-Feature-Selection/README.md

 ## Background
 In this project, we present an enhancement to the Knockoff filter method using over-parameterization for improved variable selection in high-dimensional settings.
 The details can be found in our [paper](https://openreview.net/forum?id=jWeyv03uXM&noteId=jWeyv03uXM).

+## Preprint Version
+The preprint version of the paper "Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection" will be uploaded to this repository shortly.

 ## Data Sources
 - Alon dataset: [CRAN AlonDS](https://search.r-project.org/CRAN/refmans/HiDimDA/html/AlonDS.html)
 - Superconductivity dataset, Energy dataset, Community and Crime dataset: [UCI Machine Learning Repository](https://archive.ics.uci.edu/datasets)